Physical properties of a generalized model of multilayer adsorption of dimers: Acknowledgement

 \section{Acknowledgement}

 G Palacios thanks a fellowship from Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) Process: 381191/2022-2.
-SK is supported by the research grant `ORLA$\_$BIRD2020$\_$01' of the University of Padova.
+SK is supported by Research Grant No. `ORLA$\_$BIRD2020$\_$01' from the University of Padova.
 L A P Santos acknowledges CNPq for the grant 305017/2021-7.
 M A F Gomes acknowledges the financial support from the Brazilian Agency CAPES PROEX 23038.003069/2022-87, no. 0041/2022.